mikelee1313/SPO_Branding/README.md

 1. **Configure Entra ID App Registration:**
    - Register a new app in Entra ID
    - Add API permissions for SharePoint (Sites.FullControl.All)
+   - Either:
-   - Create and upload a certificate
+     - Create and upload a certificate for certificate-based authentication
    - Note the App ID, Tenant ID, and certificate thumbprint

 2. **Update Configuration:**